tensorflow/tensorflow/README.md

 This is a simplified interface for TensorFlow, to get people started on predictive analytics and data mining.

 Why TensorFlow?
-* TensorFlow provides a good backbone for building different shapes of machine learning applicaitons.
+* TensorFlow provides a good backbone for building different shapes of machine learning applications.
 * It will continue evolve both in distributed direction and as a general pipelininig machinery.

 Why Scikit Flow?